Commutative character sheaves and geometric types for supercuspidal representations: Application to type theory for p -adic groups

-Finally, we come to the main result of Section~\ref{sec:types}.
+We may now give the main result of Section~\ref{sec:types}, Theorem~\ref{thm:geotypes}.
 Since Yu's theory refers to complex representations, and since our geometrization uses $\ell$-adic sheaves, we grit our teeth and fix an isomorphism $\CC \approx \EE$.